 Let’s start with the gorgeous beach area.
 The combination of lagoons, tide pools and underwater caves along with the various shades of blue in the water create the ultimate sea playground.
 It’s seriously spectacular!
 It’s a natural beach reserve, national park and campground all in one.

-We spent the day splashing around in the lagoons and the night stargazing from our campsite – more about camping below.
+We spent the day splashing around in the lagoons and the night stargazing from our campsite – more about camping in Israel below.

 It’s a fantastic location for a simple day at the beach, a picnic with friends, or for those more adventurous – a camping experience.